TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-modify.md

 1. Change _Mode_ to the desired value `Import` or `Hybrid`
 2. Right-click the table and select _Apply Refresh Policy_
 3. Deploy the model changes
-4. Select and right-click all partitions and select _Refresh > Full refresh (partition)_
+4. Shift-click to select all partitions.
+Right-click and select _Refresh > Full refresh (partition)_.
+You can right-click the table and select _'Preview data'_ to see the result.

 > [!NOTE]
 > It is recommended to check that the Rolling Window is appropriately set for the selected _Mode_.
 When switching from `Import` to `Hybrid` Mode, the latest Policy Range Partition will become the DirectQuery partition.
 You may wish to opt for a more fine-grain window, to limit the amount of data queried with DirectQuery.